dapr/quickstarts/tutorials/workflow/csharp/child-workflows/README.md

 # Child Workflows

 This tutorial demonstrates how a workflow can call child workflows that are part of the same application.
-Child workflow can be used to break up large workflows into smaller, re-usable parts.
-For more information about child workflows see the [Dapr docs](https://docs.dapr.io/developing-applications/building-blocks/workflow/workflow-patterns/#external-system-interaction).
+Child workflows can be used to break up large workflows into smaller, reusable parts.
+For more information about child workflows see the [Dapr docs](https://docs.dapr.io/developing-applications/building-blocks/workflow/workflow-features-concepts/#child-workflows).

 ## Inspect the code